VishnuGurudathan/spring-boot-elastic-beanstalk/README.md

     cache: java -jar mycache.jar
     web_foo: java -jar other.jar```

-- The command that runs the main JAR in your application must be called web, and it must be the first command listed in your Procfile.
+- The command that runs the main JAR in your application must be named web, and it must be the first command listed in your Procfile.
+For this application, the Procfile should contain ```web: java -jar web-app.jar``` as the first and only command since no other services will run alongside.
 - Elastic Beanstalk forwards all HTTP requests from your environment's load balancer to this application.
 - Elastic Beanstalk assumes that all entries in the Procfile should run at all times and automatically restarts any application defined in the Procfile that terminates.